RUSSIAN AND CENTRAL

 Laptops and Other Electronic Devices

-This class has a partial no-devices policy.
+This class has a no-devices policy.
 The reason is twofold.
 First, although sometimes students wish to take notes on a device, it is much more commonly the case that they are surfing or social networking.
 Second, although we think we multitask well, in fact we are not as good at it as we imagine.
 So it is not surprising that there is good evidence that student grades suffer when they are using devices for non class-related activities.
 There is also very good evidence that device usage distracts other students.
 For these reasons, electronic device usage is banned in this class.
 (See footnotes at bottom of page for references.)

 There are an exception.
 If you have a learning disability that can be aided by technology, let me know.
 In such a case, and with confirmation from the Office of Student Services, I will be happy to make an exception.
+You will be required to sit at a table near me, so plan to have sufficient battery power or a long extension cord.

 WMU has a religious observances policy that I will follow as much as possible.
 Note that advance notification is essential, the more the better.